bindane12/tripon/README.md

 -   **`/register-hotel`**: A form for hotel owners to register their hotel by calling the `initialize_hotel` instruction.
 -   **`/dashboard`**: The main user dashboard.
     -   **Available Hotels**: Fetches and displays all `Hotel` accounts from the blockchain.
 Users can click a button here to mint a membership token.
     -   **My Memberships**: Fetches and displays all `Membership` accounts owned by the connected user.
-It shows their points balance and provides buttons to refresh or redeem points.
+It shows their points balance, tier, and progress toward the next tier, and provides buttons to refresh or redeem points.
 -   **`components/WalletContextProvider.tsx`**: Wraps the application to provide wallet connection logic from `@solana/wallet-adapter`.
 -   **`components/Navbar.tsx`**: The main navigation bar with links to all pages and the wallet connection button.